Balakrishna-RK/Balakrishna-RK/README.md

 ### Projects
 - [**Characteristics of MOS Devices Utilizing SKY130 Process Design Kit with Xschem and Ngspice**](https://github.com/Balakrishna-RK/Balakrishna-RK/tree/main/Projects/Characteristics_of_MOS_Devices_Utilizing_SKY130_Process_Design_Kit_with_Xschem_and_Ngspice)
-- **Design and Analysis of a CMOS Inverter with Layout Design Implementation Using Magic VLSI**
+- [**Design and Analysis of CMOS Inverter: Schematic Design, Layout Design and LVS Validation using SKY130 PDK**]
 - **Design and Analysis of 8-bit Carry Select Adder using SKY130PDK, Xschem and Ngspice**
 - **Layout Design of 8-bit Carry Select Adder using Magic VLSI and SKY130PDK**
 - **Design and Analysis of 8-word 8-bit Static RAM with 6T Cell using SKY130PDK, Xschem and Ngspice**